-Treatment involves a combination of education, counseling, and exercises such as pelvic floor muscle contraction and relaxation (Kegel exercises).
+Treatment involves a combination of physical therapy, education, counseling, and exercises such as pelvic floor muscle contraction and relaxation (Kegel exercises).

-Vaginal dilation exercises are recommended using plastic dilators.
-These should be done under the direction of a sex therapist or other health care provider.
-Therapy should involve the partner.
-It can gradually include more intimate contact, ultimately leading to intercourse.
+Vaginal dilation exercises using plastic dilators are recommended.
+This method helps to make the person less sensitive to vaginal penetration.
+These exercises should be done under the direction of a sex therapist, physical therapist, or other health care provider.
+Therapy should involve the partner and can slowly lead to more intimate contact.
+Intercourse may ultimately be possible.

 Cowley D, Lentz GM.
 Emotional aspects of gynecology: depression, anxiety, PTSD, eating disorders, substance abuse, "difficult" patients, sexual function, rape, intimate partner violence, and grief.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.Comprehensive Gynecology